 Then, the logo could provide sufficient distinctiveness to allow registration of TRADEMARK REGISTRATION CO. onto the Principal Register (with a disclaimer for “TRADEMARK REGISTRATION CO.”).

 Another situation when filing for a logo is advantageous is when there are similar marks.
-For example, a client wanted to register the mark HAWQUE with a design element of a flying hawk chinese-trademark– for computer software connecting customers to security contractors, in Class 9.
+For example, a client wanted to register the mark HAWQUE with a design element of a flying hawk - for computer software connecting customers to security contractors, in Class 9.
 We advised that the logo will most likely be registrable but the wordmark alone would be too similar to marks containing the word HAWK providing similar products in the same class.
 Although we received an office action alleging that the HAWQUE logo mark was confusingly similar to a registered wordmark, HAWQ, that also covered Class 9 computer software, we were ultimately able to overcome the objection.
 Our client’s logo, HAWQUE, was successfully registered soon after.

 In another case, a client wanted to register the mark ESTEEM APPAREL, either the word mark or the logo.
 However, in our initial search, we found a very similar, registered mark, ESTEEM CLOTHING.
 In this case, we advised that the logo would have a greater chance of registration.
-The client chose to file for the logo register-a-trademark-in-australiainstead of the word mark and, although we received a confusion objection based on similarity with ESTEAM and ESTEEM CLOTHING marks, we were able to successfully able to overcome the objection and the mark was successfully registered.
+The client chose to file for the logo instead of the word mark and, although we received a confusion objection based on similarity with ESTEAM and ESTEEM CLOTHING marks, we were able to successfully able to overcome the objection and the mark was successfully registered.

-Since the client protected the logo register-a-trademark-in-australia, he now cannot use Esteem Apparel side by side, without the image, in a different font or in ALL CAPITAL letters: ESTEEM APPAREL.
-On the other hand, if word mark had been filed – ESTEEM APPAREL, he could have used it in ALL CAPITAL LETTERS, in any font, side by side or one word above the other.
+Since the client protected the logo , he now cannot use Esteem Apparel side by side, without the image, in a different font or in ALL CAPITAL letters: ESTEEM APPAREL.
+On the other hand, if word mark had been filed - ESTEEM APPAREL, he could have used it in ALL CAPITAL LETTERS, in any font, side by side or one word above the other.
 Logo makes the trademark inflexible and you should not be making even small changes in your use.

 In addition, in some cases, one has to file for a logo if the trademark is broken/separated by images or symbols.
 Please check our article that talks more about it.